Vanguard FTSE Developed Markets ETF

 What are the main risks of holding VEA?

-Based on the available information about this international ETF, here are the key risks of holding VEA:
+Based on the information provided, here are the key risks of holding VEA:

 What is the price forecast for VEA in 2026?